-- (1) The committee must consider each application for membership of the Association and decide whether to accept or reject the application. - (2) Subject to subrule (3), the committee must consider applications in the order in which they are received by the Association. - (3) The committee may delay its consideration of an application if the committee considers that any matter relating to the application needs to be clarified by the applicant or that the applicant needs to provide further information in support of the application. - (4) The committee may reject an application even if the applicant is eligible. - (5) The committee must notify the applicant of the committee's decision to accept or reject the application as soon as practicable after making the decision. - (6) If the committee rejects the application, the committee is not required to give the applicant its reasons for doing so.
+- (1) The committee must consider each application for membership of the Association and decide whether to accept or reject the application. - (2) Subject to subrule (3), the committee must consider applications in the order in which they are received by the Association. - (3) The committee may delay its consideration of an application if the committee considers that any matter relating to the application needs to be clarified by the applicant or that the applicant needs to provide further information in support of the application. - (4) The committee must notify the applicant of the committee's decision to accept or reject the application as soon as practicable after making the decision. - (5) If the committee rejects the application, the committee must give the applicant its reasons for doing so. - (6) If the prospective member wishes to appeal the rejection, they may do so under the process in Division 3 Resolving Disputes and Division 4 Mediation.